 The U.S. database of nucleotide sequences.
 From their website and Nucleic Acids Research 2005 Jan.
 13:33 (Database issue):D34-D36, it is the NIH genetic sequence database, an annotated collection of all publically available DNA sequences.

-Suite of titles including CP in Bioinformatics, Cell Biology, Cytometry, Food Analytical Chemistry, Human Genetics, Immunology, Magnetic Resonance Imaging, Microbiology, Mouse Biology, Nucleic Acid Chemistry, Pharmacology, Protein Science, Stem Cell Biology, Toxicology, and CP Essential Laboratory Techniques.
-Over 15,700 protocols.
-From Wiley.
+Suite of titles include: Current Protocols in Bioinformatics, Cell Biology, Cytometry, Food Analytical Chemistry, Human Genetics, Immunology, Magnetic Resonance Imaging, Microbiology, Mouse Biology, Nucleic Acid Chemistry, Pharmacology, Protein Science, Stem Cell Biology, Toxicology, and CP Essential Laboratory Techniques. > 17,000 searchable or browsable protocols.

 This site shows how to use web genome browsers for organisms whose genomes have been sequenced.
 Tutorials include: Functional Glycomics Gateway, GenoCAD, Online Mendelian Inheritance in Man (OMIM), UCSC Genome Browser, World Tour of Genomics Resources.
 See free tutorials.